-When students are released for lunch, they must report immediately to either the cafeteria or the library.
-Once they are in the cafeteria or the library, they must remain there until the end of the lunch period.
-Students who choose to go to the library will have to forgo eating lunch for that day.
+When students are released for lunch, they must report immediately to either the cafeteria while being escorted by their teacher.
+Once they are in the cafeteria, they must remain there until the end of the lunch period.
 Students may not be in the halls or at the lockers during lunch.
 CHROMEBOOKS ARE NOT ALLOWED IN THE CAFETERIA DURING LUNCH.